m-r-tanha/Web-Scraping-and-NLP-analysing-for-Linkedin-JobSeeking/README.md

 # Web Scraping Code to Find more Matched Job in Linkedin
 ![Image of Yaktocat](https://github.com/m-r-tanha/Web-Scraping-for-Linkedin-Job-seeking/blob/master/2020-01-07_21-53-48.png)
 <h3>Finding a suitable job in a huge amount of data is a too exhausting activity.
 Sometimes the jobs' list in a site is not trustable, I mean many jobs have been repeated more than one time, and you should cope with the duplicate information.
 For example fo a Job title in a specific location the Linkedin result was 189, but after analyzing the data, the 47 unique jobs have been extracted.
+This code extracts the job information and calculates the correlation value between the job description and the given CV.
+Finally, they are clustered into 3 classes.

 <h2> Code Description:
 <h4> Many techniques have been used in this code such as: